solo-system/solo-system.github.io/device.md

 Solo, so it can be tailored to your particular needs.
 Here we will describe a typical configuration: the 'Solo Basic'.

 The Solo Basic records continuously for 5.5 days.
-It comprises a
+It comprises:

 * Raspberry Pi (model A+)
 * Cirrus Logic Audio Card